rvaughan/til/aws/greengrass_rpi_install.md

-# Installing on a Raspberry Pi
+# Installing Greengrass on a Raspberry Pi

 To start using Greengrass you need to initially configure the AWS CLI on the Raspberry Pi.
 On my version I needed to create a symlink to the Python3 binary to allow the AWS CLI to work unimpeded.